-Speak UP Bucknell is a peer education group, coordinated by the Women's Resource Center and the Counseling and Student Development Center.
-The group works to prevent sexual misconduct on campus.
-Speak UP Bucknell presents workshops on topics such as sexual assault and dating violence and also conducts campus outreach.
+Speak UP Bucknell is a peer education group, coordinated by the Women's Resource Center and the Counseling & Student Development Center.
+This group of student volunteers works to prevent sexual violence by emphasizing the positive bystander model, which assumes everyone has a role to play in ending sexual violence on campus.
+Speak UP Bucknell offers programs and presentations on topics such as sexual assault, dating violence, and stalking.

 Positive bystanders are individuals who witness emergencies or situations that could lead to criminal events and choose to intervene and prevent the situation from escalating.

 The bystander approach to sexual violence prevention puts the responsibility of stopping sexual violence on the community, rather than on the victim-survivor.Learn How to Be a Positive Bystander

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.